MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 - If you enable this setting, checks for security intelligence updates will occur at the interval specified.

-- If you disable or do not configure this setting, checks for security intelligence updates will occur at the default interval.
+- If you disable or don't configure this setting, checks for security intelligence updates will occur at the default interval.
 <!-- SignatureUpdateInterval-Description-End -->

 <!-- SignatureUpdateInterval-Editable-Begin -->